hep-gc/shoal/README.md

 - [shoal-agent/README.md](shoal-agent/README.md)
 - [shoal-client/README.md](shoal-client/README.md)

-For people familiar with it, everything is available from PyPI.
+For people familiar with it, shoal-client and shoal-agent are available from PyPI.

 ## Development Roadmap